pedrodevelops/profile/README.md

 ## Features

-- **Create Profile**: Users can create a profile with a unique username, description, links, tags, and profile picture.
+- **Create Profile**: Users can create a profile with a unique nickname, description, links, tags, and profile picture.
 - **Edit Profile**: Users can edit their profile information at any time.
 - **View Profile**: Users can view their profile and share it with others.